Learn how to manage global and local risk management plans (RMPs).

 RMP Risks Section

-In the RMP Risks section, create a record for each of the identified risks associated with the Product.
+In the RMP Risks section, select Create and complete the following fields for each of the identified risks associated with the Product:

 Field | Description |